Mike Wilks (basketball): Professional career

 Wilks began his professional career as an undrafted free agent.
 Mike wilks started his career in the Sacramento Kings Training camp, however he was waived before the season started.
 Wilks was drafted by the Mobile Revelers in Round 12 Pick 7 in the NBA D league draft.
 After Playing 6 games for the Revelers he moved to the Huntsville Flight where he finished out the season.
 As a rookie in the NBA Development League, Mike won the 2001–02 Sportsmanship Award while playing for the Huntsville Flight.

 Wilks started for the 2002 season on the Milwaukee Bucks Training Camp roster.
-He was again waived before the start of the 2002-2003 regular season.
-He returned to the Huntsville Flight for the 2002-2003 d-league season.
-On December 24, 2002 he was signed to a contract by the Atlanta Hawks where he played 6 games before he was subsequently waived on January 7, 2003.
+He was again waived before the start of the 2002–2003 regular season.
+He returned to the Huntsville Flight for the 2002–2003 d-league season.
+On December 24, 2002, he was signed to a contract by the Atlanta Hawks where he played 6 games before he was subsequently waived on January 7, 2003.
 He then returned on his first of 2 10-day contracts for the Atlanta Hawks where he then played another 9 games.
-After his time with the Atlanta Hawks came to a close Wilks signed with the Minnesota Timberwolves on a 10 day contract, which turned into a full contract in which he played 31 out of 32 of the final games for the team.
+After his time with the Atlanta Hawks came to a close Wilks signed with the Minnesota Timberwolves on a 10-day contract, which turned into a full contract in which he played 31 out of 32 of the final games for the team.

-On September 8, 2003 Wilks signed with the Houston Rockets where he played 26 games in the season.
+On September 8, 2003, Wilks signed with the Houston Rockets where he played 26 games in the season.
 1 year later he did a sign and trade with the Rockets where he was traded with Eric Piatkowski and Adrian Griffin to the Chicago Bulls for Dikembe Mutombo.
 On 10/26/2004 Wilks signed with the San Antonio Surs with whom he won a title in 2005, averaging 1.8 points per game in the regular season.
 Wilks then signed with the Cleveland Cavaliers Where he played 37 games.
-Near the 2003 deadline the Cavaliers traded Wilks and Cash to the Seattle SuperSonics for Flip Murray.
-Wilks also played the 2006-2007 season with the Seattle SuperSonics.
+Near the 2006 deadline the Cavaliers traded Wilks and Cash to the Seattle SuperSonics for Flip Murray.
+Wilks also played the 2006–2007 season with the Seattle SuperSonics.
 He played 57 games over the 2 seasons for the Sonics.

 Wilks signed for Training Camp with the Denver Nuggets.
 After being waived by the Nuggets in October 2007, Wilks was re-signed four days later after Chucky Atkins suffered an injury.
-Mike was waived again later in November and signed by the Wizards in December 2007.
-On February 29, 2008 the Sonics signed Wilks to a 10-day contract.
+Mike was waived again later in November and signed by the Washington Wizards in December 2007.
+On February 29, 2008, the Sonics signed Wilks to a 10-day contract.
 After the contract expired, he was not re-signed.